DCS World Fly BFM and be Dominant Every Engagement.

 Maintain Distance and High Aspect.

 It’s very worthwhile maintaining a moderate distance from your target.
 Missiles have a minimum range that they can kill you, so be conscious of this distance.
-Experience will tech you hard lessons if you stray to far.
+Experience will teach you hard lessons if you stray too far.
 Keeping the best distance does not get so close to the target you can see him smile at you.
 If you get to close controlling range and closure becomes much harder.
 It will be easier to push you out in front of your opponent to get shot.

 Brendon McAliece - Gunnie and a Jabiru 170